-Medical Weight-Loss Feptide Therapy
+Medical Weight-Loss Therapy

 Losing weight isn't always as simple as counting calories when your hormones are not at optimal levels.
-Tirzepatide is a medical solution to help with diabetes, but is not FDA approved for medical weight loss yet.
+Tirzepatide is a medical solution to help with diabetes and weight loss.

 The programs between semaglutide and tirzepatide are similar in that they are weekly subcutaneous injection you can do at the privacy of your home.
 They will help regulate appetite and blood sugar, optimize your body's glucose levels, and slow down the emptying of your GI tract.